OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

 Adjusting the flow

-Mapping the existing refund process revealed that users couldn't refund individual sales orders within a batch-processed EMV transaction, misaligning with their needs.
-I proposed enabling partial refunds by allowing users to enter specific sales order amounts.
-To enhance clarity, I recommended displaying linked sales orders in a separate modal and redirecting users to the Transaction screen to process the parent transaction refund.
+To support individual sales order refunds, I proposed enabling partial refunds by allowing users to enter specific sales order amounts in the Order module.
+To enhance clarity, I recommended displaying linked sales orders in a separate modal and redirecting users to the Transaction screen to process the parent transaction refund—better aligning the flow with the user's mental model.

 Revised flow